volative/volative/README.md

 - 👋 Hi, We are @volative
 - 👀 I’m interested in tech
-- 🌱 I’m currently learning terminal, server, git, laravel, vuejs, flutter and more.
+- 🌱 I’m currently learning terminal, server, database, git, laravel, vuejs, flutter and more.

 <!---